gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/wine.md

 {{Note|Wine prefixes are not forward compatible.
 New versions of Wine will automatically upgrade old prefixes if necessary, at which point they may become broken for old Wine versions. [https://github.com/GloriousEggroll/wine-ge-custom/releases/tag/7.0-GE-8-LoL]}}
 ```
 You can override the location Wine uses for a prefix with the `{{ic|WINEPREFIX}}`{=mediawiki} [environment
-variable](environment_variable "environment variable"){.wikilink}.
-This is useful if you want to use separate
+variable](environment_variable "wikilink").
+This is useful if you want to use separate configurations for different
-configurations for different Windows programs.
-The first time a program is run with a new Wine prefix, Wine will
+Windows programs.
+The first time a program is run with a new Wine prefix, Wine will automatically create a directory
-automatically create a directory with a bare C-drive and registry.
+with a bare C-drive and registry.

 For example, if you run one program with `{{ic|1=env WINEPREFIX=~/.win-a wine program-a.exe}}`{=mediawiki}, and another
 with `{{ic|1=env WINEPREFIX=~/.win-b wine program-b.exe}}`{=mediawiki}, the two programs will each have a separate